timozattol/ada-2016/README.md

 # ada-2016
-Repository for the homeworks of the Applied Data Analytics course of EPFL
+Repository for the homeworks of the Applied Data Analytics course of EPFL.